Solving decision problems with endogenous uncertainty and conditional information revelation using influence diagrams: Modeling problems with endogenous and exogenous uncertainties

-Type 2 uncertainty has been more widely addressed in the SP literature, perhaps due to one of its subclasses having a strong connection to exogenously uncertain problems.
-In the taxonomy presented in \citet{hellemo2018}, this specific type of endogenous uncertainty is called \emph{conditional information revelation}.
+Type 2 endogenous uncertainty has been more widely addressed in the SP literature, perhaps due to one of its subclasses having a strong connection to exogenously uncertain problems.
+In the taxonomy presented in \citet{hellemo2018}, this specific type of endogenous uncertainty is called conditional information revelation.
+For the sake of terminology consistency, we refer to this as \emph{conditionally observed information}.
 In this subclass, the decisions only affect the time at which the (exogenous) uncertainty is revealed to the decision maker.
 One of the earliest publications on such uncertainty is \cite{jonsbraaten1998}, where the authors describe a branching algorithm for solving a subcontracting problem. \citet{Goel2006} consider a process network problem where the yield of a new process is uncertain prior to installation.
 Other applications include open pit mining \citep{boland2008multistage}, clinical trial planning for drug development \citep{colvin2010modeling} and technology project portfolio management \citep{solak2008stochastic}.

-Similar solution methods are employed in problems with exogenous and Type 2 endogenous uncertainties.
-The main difference is that conditional information revelation requires the use of conditional non-anticipativity constraints (C-NACs), as the distinguishability is dependent on earlier decisions.
+Similar solution methods are employed in problems with exogenous uncertainty and conditionally observed information.
+The main difference is that conditional observation requires the use of \emph{conditional non-anticipativity constraints} (C-NACs), as the distinguishability between scenarios at any given stage is dependent on earlier decisions.
 This conditional dependency results in disjunctive constraints that require specific reformulation techniques \citep{apap2017}.
 The main challenge arising from this approach is that the number of constraints rapidly increases with problem size, resulting in computational intractability for large problems. \citet{apap2017} also propose omitting redundant constraints, in an attempt to mitigate the tractability issues.
-In their example production planning problem, this results in roughly a 99\% decrease in the problem size.
-Despite these improvements, the reduced model is still very large and cannot be solved to the optimum within a reasonable computation time under their experimental setting, illustrating how challenging such problems are.
+In their example considering a production planning problem, this results in roughly a 99\% decrease in the problem size.
+Despite these substantial improvements, the reduced model is still considerably large and cannot be solved to the optimum within a reasonable computation time under their experimental setting, illustrating how challenging such problems are.